 The Joseph is a luxury hotel located in Nashville’s SoBro neighborhood.
 The impeccably designed hotel offers guests a sophisticated stay with upscale dining options like Yolan, a fine Italian concept by Michelin-starred Chef Tony Mantuano, and Denim, a rooftop bar serving elevated cocktails and bites with stunning city views.
 If you’re in need of some R&R before filling your camera roll, we recommend checking out Rose, a luxury salon and spa on the 21st floor.

-If you’re looking for a creative hotel experience, check out the Noelle located Downtown.
+If you’re looking for a creative hotel experience, check out the Noelle located Downtown Nashville.
 The concept, owned by Rockbridge and operated by MAKEREADY, is located in the former home of Noel Place, one of Music City’s first luxury hotels dating back to 1930.
 Noelle is geared towards adventurous travelers with an appreciation for history, art, and authenticity.
 Be sure to go up to Rare Bird, the hotel’s rooftop bar, for views and photo ops.

 Graduate Nashville is a quirky boutique hotel on West End.
 The concept has locations across the country, all located near major universities.
 Each guest room is decorated with portraits of some of Country music’s most famous female icons, pink and white wallpaper, and vibrant patterns throughout.
-Whether you are a hotel guest or not, make sure to check out their coffee shop, Poindexter and rooftop bar and restaurant, White Limozeen.
-Photos will Dolly are a must.
+Whether you are a hotel guest or not, make sure to check out their coffee shop, Poindexter, and rooftop bar and restaurant, White Limozeen.
+Photos with Dolly are a must.

 The Dive Motel